 After decades of study, the complex role that explosive chemistry plays in driving combustion and detonation reaction processes is still not fully understood.
 This lack of understanding hinders development of accurate predictive codes.
 To this end scientists continue to study the relationship between the detonation properties of high explosives (HE) under dynamic conditions to behavior observed under static high pressure.
-Observations across the entire detonation process need to be reconciled, from the start of initiation and evolution of reactions, to the generation of reaction products behind the shock or combustion front.
+Observations across the entire detonation process need to be reconciled, from nascent initiation phenomena and evolution of exothermic/endothermic processes, to the generation of reaction products behind the shock or combustion front.
 As part of this effort, diamond anvil cell (DAC) studies look at the pressure dependence of material properties and reactions.

-Our previously published diamond anvil cell (DAC) work described burn rate as a function of pressure for several energetic molecules: nitromethane (NM), Triaminotrinitrobenzene pentaerythritol-tetranitrate (PETN),3 perchlorate (AP),4 and $(TATB)^2$ ammonium and hexanitrohexaazaisowurtzitane (HNIW, or CL-20).5 Both the PETN and CL-20 studies included static-pressure mid-infrared FTIR spectra.
+Our previously published diamond anvil cell (DAC) work described burn rate as a function of pressure for several energetic molecules: nitromethane (NM), Triaminotrinitrobenzene (TATB), pentaerythritol-tetranitrate (PETN), ammonium perchlorate (AP), and hexanitrohexaazaisowurtzitane (HNIW, or CL-20).
+Both the PETN and CL-20 studies included static-pressure mid-infrared FTIR spectra.
 Here we relate additional qualitative information collected for TATB, Nitromethane, and CL-20 to provide calibration markers for current modeling efforts.